Contents

 Winter Clothes Vocabulary

 Winter clothes vocabulary helps children describe what people wear when it’s cold outside.
-These words are useful for everyday conversations, seasonal lessons, and building awareness of how to stay warm and safe in winter.
+These words are useful for everyday conversations, seasonal lessons, and learning how to stay warm and safe in winter.

 Here are some common winter clothing words kids can learn: